Before You Begin

 - Indicate whether the grade that appears for this course on your transcript is in letter (e.g., B) or numeric (e.g., 80) format.

 - Then, use the Transcript Grade drop-downs to select your grade.
 This should match exactly what appears on your official transcript.
 If your grade doesn't appear in the list, you can include its equivalent (e.g., if "DR" on your transcript means "Withdrawn," select "W.").
+If you did not receive a grade due to the COVID-19 pandemic, select Other; however, this course will not be included in any GPA calculations.

 - The DICAS Grade populates automatically.
 This allows us to standardize your coursework for all programs and cannot be edited.